n6il/toolshed-boisy/README.md

 $ make -C build/unix install CC=gcc
 ```

-## Building on Linux
+## Building on Linux and macOS

-To build cocofuse you will need to have FUSE libraries and header files
+To build cocofuse you will need to have FUSE libraries and header files installed.
-installed.
 On Debian-based systems:
 ```
 $ sudo apt-get install libfuse-dev
 ```